Think you’ve seen the beautiful royal purple bubble tea drink before? You might have! It’s one of the most popular bubble tea or boba drinks to date!

-Nonetheless, let’s get started on making taro milk tea at home, continue reading to get the ingredients list and full step by step instructions on what to do to make a delicious taro milk tea at home.
+Nonetheless, let’s get started on making taro milk tea at home.
+Continue below to find the ingredients list and step by step instructions to make delicious taro milk tea at home.

 Ingredients you'll need